Docs

 Deployment Models

-Alien supports two deployment models.
-Both use the same stack definition, the same release pipeline, and give you the same capabilities — automatic updates, telemetry, remote commands.
-The difference is how your application gets managed.
+Every Alien deployment runs on one of three models.
+They share the same stack definition, release pipeline, and capabilities — automatic updates, telemetry, remote commands.
+What changes is who runs the deployment loop and how it reaches the customer's environment.

 Push

-Alien manages resources directly inside the customer's cloud.
-It impersonates a service identity in the customer's account and calls cloud APIs to push updates, read logs, and dispatch commands.
+The Deployment Manager impersonates a service identity inside the customer's cloud and calls cloud APIs directly to push updates, read logs, and dispatch commands.
+The customer's environment runs no Alien process of its own.

 ║ ║ ║ ║░